btovar/lobster/docs/run.rst

 --------------------

-Using Chirp for stage-in and stage-out can be helpful when standard CMS tools for file handling, i.e., XrootD and SRM, are not available.
+Using Chirp for stage-in and stage-out can be helpful when standard CMS tools for file handling, i.e., XrootD is not available.

 At Notre Dame, a Chirp server is running under `eddie.crc.nd.edu:9094`.
 Make sure that your output directory can be reached with globus